arung-northwestern/pacmof/README.rst

 PACMOF is a small and easy to use python library that uses machine Learning to quickly estimate partial atomic charges in metal-organic frameworks.
 The pre-trained Random Forest model (Scikit-learn) in PACMOF generates high-quality charges of the same accuracy as that of
 Density Derived Electrostatic and Chemical (DDEC), but without needing hours of periodic-DFT calculations.
-PACMOF is made with high-throughput screening in mind, where you can get charges on a large number of CIF files in paralle using a Dask_ backend with options to write the output charges into new CIF files and to use a user-trained machine learning model instead of the pre-trained one (included).
+PACMOF is made with high-throughput screening in mind, where you can get charges on a large number of CIF files in parallel using a Dask_ backend with options to write the output charges into new CIF files and to use a user-trained machine learning model instead of the pre-trained one (included).
 The inspiration for this work came from this recent paper_ published in the Physics Archives, where each atom in a MOF is described by a list of the elemental and the local environmental features.
-However, we chose a similar set of features to train our ML model namely,
+However, we chose a slightly different set of features to train our ML model namely,

 - Electronegativity (elemental)
 - First ionization energy (elemental)